 Images of the combative Oakland A’s of the early seventies are not overplayed.
 Eventual Yankee World Series hero Reggie Jackson injured his shoulder while fighting A’s teammate Billy North on June 5, 1974, and when catcher Ray Fosse tried to break it up, he suffered a back injury and missed the next 12 weeks.

-Current Yankee third sacker Alex Rodriguez became the first Seattle player to hit for the cycle in a nine-inning gaame as the Mariners beat the Tigers 14-6 on June 5, 1997.
+Recent Yankee DH Alex Rodriguez became the first Seattle player to hit for the cycle in a nine-inning game as the Mariners beat the Tigers 14-6 on June 5, 1997.
 Ironically, the one previous Seattle cycle, achieved in 13 innings in 1993, was turned in by ex-Yank Jay Buhner.

 Players Who Have Died This Day